 Map link: Britain 1760–1900, Room 122

-The British Galleries have a number of other highlights for the architecture enthusiast, including furniture and designs by William Morris and Charles Rennie Macintosh.
+The Britain Galleries have a number of other highlights for the architecture enthusiast, including furniture and designs by William Morris and Charles Rennie Macintosh.

 Stop 7: 'Sgraffito' wall, revealed